maoroz/todo-crud/README.md

 ## Features

-- Add and delete tasks.
+- Add, update and delete tasks.
 - Form validation using `react-hook-form` and `yup`.
 - Responsive design with Material UI.